CoSounders/reapack/readme.md

 # Cosounders Reapack collection

-This repository houses all scripts for cosounders
+This repository houses all scripts for Cosounders and Demute.

 ## Installation